Coolers can be difficult to carry, even the smaller ones. What if you didn’t have to carry one around any longer? How great would that be?

 There are also plenty of extra features that make the bag worthwhile to have.
 It comes with a large padded back pocket for things like tablets and books, a side mesh pocket with a strap buckle to hold our bottles in place, and some of the most comfortable straps you will ever have on your back.

-Coleman Soft Backpack Cooler – Editor’s Choice
+Coleman Soft Backpack Cooler – Editor’s Choice for Affordable, Day Backpack)

 When it comes to affordable backpack coolers, we were hard pressed to find anything in the market that gave more bang for your buck than this soft backpack cooler by Coleman.